What parents need to know

 Families can talk about...

-Why are princess stories so popular, even with modern readers?
+Why do princess stories remain so popular, even with modern readers?